keddisa/concentration-game-react/README.md

 <App /> Containing the whole application
     <Header /> Visible at all times
-    <PlayersSelect />If visible, `Game` and `Result` components will not be visible.
+​    <PlayersSelect />If visible, `Game` and `Result` components will not be visible.
 This will allow players to assign their names
-    <Game /> If visible, `PlayerSelect` and `Result` components will not be visible
-        <Score /> Displays the score
+​    <Game /> If visible, `PlayerSelect` and `Result` components will not be visible ​        <Score /> Displays the score
-        <Messages /> Displays a message describing who is playing
-        <Cards /> Maps a cards array and contain cards
-            <Card /> Displays individual representation of each element in a cards array
-    <Result /> If visible, `PlayersSelect` and `Game` components will not be visible
+​        <Messages /> Displays a message describing who is playing ​        <Cards /> The game boards.
+It saps a cards array and displays them on the board ​            <Card /> Displays individual representation of each element in a cards array ​    <Result /> If visible, `PlayersSelect` and `Game` components will not be visible.
+Shows who won the game, and gives the players an option to replay
-        <Score /> Displays the score (example for components reuse)
+​        <Score /> Displays the score (example for components reuse)

     <Footer /> Visible at all times

 ### Design Logic

 ##### Toggling between `PlayersSelect`, `Game` and `Result` Components
 Only one of these components will be visible at a time.
-Toggling between them is done through two booleans created within the state of <App /> component.
+Toggling between them is done through two Booleans created within the state of <App /> component.
 These two variables are called `gameOver` and `startGame`.
 Conditions for viewing these components are as follows
 <PlayersSelect /> `gameOver` = false, `startGame` = false
 <Game /> `gameOver` = false, `startGame` = true
 <Result /> `gameOver` = true, `startGame` = true